corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 You must add these parameters in the form of a `JsonRepresentable` with these components:

 * A required method that is annotated with `@OverRide`.
 This is what the node will return each time the node is asked for a JSON representation of the state.
 * A `Dto` class that will be used as the template of the returned JSON file.
-This class marks all variable types as String.
+This class marks all variable types as `String`.
 * A helper method that populates the template with the actual variables of the class.

 1. Add the JSON representable with your variables.
 All of your variables must be strings.